<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Add Custom Metadata

-If you have created custom vendor metadata, you can add it to the workflow form to capture additional data that will be stored on the final vendor record.
-This is ideal for due diligence forms and other key data points you typically collect about vendors, for example risk assessment data related to InfoSec/GDPR or Anti-Money Laundering.
+If you have created custom vendor data, you can add it to the workflow form to capture additional data that will be stored on the final vendor record.
+This is ideal for due diligence forms and other key data points you typically collect about vendors.

-Note: You can expand the 3 dots then click the pencil icon alongside the form fields to relabel them.
+Note: Expand the 3 dots, then click the pencil icon alongside the form fields to relabel them.
 For example, a field in your data model such as Data Processor [Yes/No] could be reworded for vendors as Do you or will you process data as part of your services to us?
 [Yes/No].

 Set AutoAction Values

-For any additional custom metadata sections, you need to ensure the vendor record is updated with the values from these fields in any AutoAction phases.
-In the template, you may configure these values on the following phases:
+For any additional custom data sections, ensure the vendor record is updated with the values from these fields in any AutoAction phases.
+In the template, you can configure these values on the following phases:

 To configure this: